 Can you share some examples where people healed themselves with consciousness?

 My friend is on a path to recovery from stage 4 Ovarian Cancer.
-Last year, the cancer had spread so much that she was in a very bad state.
+Last year, cancer had spread so much that she was in a very bad state.
 She reached out to me in March this year and asked me to teach her Sudarshan Kriya.
-Three months into that, she said: "My energy level was 20%, and now it is at 80%, I can walk three miles a day," and that to her is remarkable.
+Three months later, she said: “My energy level was 20%, and now it is at 80%, I can walk three miles a day,” and that to her is remarkable.

 How Ambica Ashok’s experience helps her